Lochzin/Sprite-Render-Tool-Wiki/docs/_build/html/_sources/en/Future-Features.md.txt

 ### Animation Features

+- **Sub-Actions Mode**: Support for Blender's sub-actions feature (introduced in Blender 4.4).
+This new animation mode will allow users to work with sub-actions, which provide a way to organize and manage complex animation hierarchies within a single action.
+This feature will complement the existing ACTIONS, NLA, and STATIC modes, providing more flexibility for advanced animation workflows.

 - **Secondary Armature Sync**: Complete implementation of the secondary armature synchronization feature.
 Currently, the UI has placeholders for `sync_secondary`, `secondary_armature`, and `secondary_action`, but the functionality is not yet fully implemented.

 ### Camera Setup Features